Importing data from EEG devices¶

 comments marked as

-A documentation for core BrainVision file format is provided by Brain Products.
-You can view the specification hosted on the Brain Products website
+Brain Products provides documentation for their core BrainVision file format.
+The format specification is hosted on the Brain Products website.

-Renaming BrainVision files can be problematic due to their multifile structure.
-See this example for an instruction.
+Renaming BrainVision files can be problematic due to their multi-file structure.
+See this example for instructions.

 For writing BrainVision files, you can use the Python package pybv.